foopis23/Godot-Interval-System/README.md

 # Godot Interval System
 Godot Plugin for executing a code snippet, with a fixed time delay between each call.
+This an alterative to Godot's Timer node.

 ## Usage
 Creating an interval is simple.
-Just call the `create` method with the interval time in seconds, the function to call, and optionally if the function should be called in idle time and the node that the interval is attached to (if any).
+Just call the `create` method with the interval time in seconds, the function to call, and optionally if the function should be called in idle time and the node that the interval is attached to (if any.
+Passing a node will clear the interval when the node is removed from the scene tree).
 The method will return an id that can be used to clear the interval.

 ```
 IntervalSystem.create(2, func(): print("hello world"), false, self)